What to Know About Home Inspections

 How is it done?

-Once you have received the report, make sure to actually read it.
+Once you have received the report, make sure actually to read it.
 Many make the mistake of not looking carefully enough at it, assuming that what they are told initially through the walk-through is enough.
 If you have questions, make sure that you ask the inspector to explain issues to you in more detail.

 Home Inspection Tips

-- If you have had an inspection of a house that you are interested in, and the seller agrees to fix any problems, you can have a re-inspection to ensure that the repairs have been done properly.
+- If you have had an inspection of a house that you are interested in, and the seller agrees to fix any problems, you can have a re-inspection to ensure that the repairs have been done correctly.

 Hopefully, you have found this home inspection guide helpful!